 Say goodbye to piles of pancakes, bacon and cereal.
 An Argentine breakfast is short and sweet, with emphasis on the sweet.
-Expect pastries, biscuits, perhaps some cake, or a few slices of toast eaten with soft cheese and jelly.
-Argentines usually wash down their breakfast with a coffee or yerba mate tea, setting the trend for the rest of the day.
+Expect pastries, biscuits (cookies for the Americans), perhaps some cake, or a few slices of toast eaten with soft cheese and jelly.

 Lunch is usually the largest meal of the day.
 A favorite at any time is the empanada, a stuffed savory pastry.
 Two or three of these constitute a main meal at either lunch or dinner and are often eaten as snacks.
 At dinnertime, an empanada may be ordered as a starter.

 Those who have been in Argentina for a while may get empanada fatigue, or indeed, empanada belly from all that cheese.

 If this happens, seek culinary company in other empanada-overloaded foreigners — Argentines appear to never tire of their favorite snack.

 Miga sandwiches, are usually only eaten in the afternoon, but slip onto buffet menus in the evening.
 They are flat sandwiches made from crust-less white bread and are the sort of thing one might expect to nibble at a child´s birthday party.

 Tasteless or not, they are extremely popular in Argentina and the bakeries are full of varying combinations of the sandwich – though the classic ham and cheese reigns as the most popular.

 Other standard Argentine fare draws from the Mediterranean influence, including milanesas (breaded meat patties), pasta dishes and tartas, which are similar to quiche, but with less egg.